dstackai/dstack/docs/docs/installation/index.md

 !!! warning "NOTE:"
     If you're using a custom Docker image, its entrypoint cannot be anything other than `/bin/bash` or `/bin/sh`.
-    See the [issue](https://github.com/dstackai/dstack/issues/1137) for more details.
+    See the [issue :material-arrow-top-right-thin:{ .external }](https://github.com/dstackai/dstack/issues/1137) for more details.

 !!! info "NOTE:"
     The `runpod` backend supports on-demand instances only.
 Spot instance support coming soon.

 ### DataCrunch

-Log into your [DataCrunch](https://cloud.datacrunch.io/signin) account, click Account Settings in the sidebar, find `REST API Credentials` area and then click the `Generate Credentials` button.
+Log into your [DataCrunch :material-arrow-top-right-thin:{ .external }](https://cloud.datacrunch.io/signin) account, click Account Settings in the sidebar, find `REST API Credentials` area and then click the `Generate Credentials` button.

 Then, go ahead and configure the backend: